HunnicCyber/Phishing-With-Netlify/README.md

 # Phishing-With-Netlify

-Phishing sites configured to work with Netlify form handling
+These are Phishing sites configured to work with Netlify form handling.

+Please read our blog post here on how to use them for extremely rapid deploy of Phishing sites: [Here](https://www.google.com)